isxuowo/mcwiki/Mechanical-Manual.md

-The Mechanical Manual is an in-game guide to all items in Mechanization- like this wiki, but with added convienence!
+The Mechanical Manual is an in-game guide to all items in Mechanization- like this wiki, but with added convenience!
 (It also tends to be slightly more up-to-date).
 You should get one for free when creating a world, but you can also craft one at either a vanilla crafting table or a machine crafting table.

 | Item | Recipe | Items |
 |------|--------|-------|